ericayen/erica-yen-capstone/README.md

   - `npm i knex`
   - `npm i mysql2`

 Once all the `node_modules` have been installed, run `npm start` to mount the React app, and run `node index.js` to start the server.
+Once the server is running, run `npm migrate` to run the migrations, then run `npm seed` to seed the database.

 ## Implementation